gronnmann/Fiken.py/README.md

 The draft types for sales and purcases in the API are `draftResult`.
 Here they are split into `SalesDraft` and `PurchaseDraft`, inheriting from `DraftOrder`.

+All the methods of creating the objects from drafts, eg `createInvoice` are accessed through the common method `draft.to_object()`.

 ### /accounts and /accountBalances
 They both have their own class `BalanceAccount` and `BalanceAccountBalance` respectively.